 Mr. Attisani is the 2012 reinsurance editor of the Appleman Insurance treatise.
-He has served on the faculty at ARIAS-US (leading trade association for the insurance and reinsurance arbitration industry), the Excess & Surplus Lines Claims Association (now, IACP), Mealey’s Reinsurance, ABIR (Association of Bermuda Insurers & Reinsurers), the ABA Insurance Coverage Litigation Midyear Meeting, Perrin Conferences (London 2012), the PWC/Hawksmere Reinsurance Congress (Bermuda) and other seminars.
+He has served on the faculty at ARIAS-US (a leading trade association for the insurance and reinsurance arbitration industry), the Excess & Surplus Lines Claims Association (now, IACP), Mealey’s Reinsurance, ABIR (Association of Bermuda Insurers & Reinsurers), the ABA Insurance Coverage Litigation Midyear Meeting, Perrin Conferences (London 2012), the PWC/Hawksmere Reinsurance Congress (Bermuda) and other seminars.
 Mr. Attisani co-chaired the Spring 2012 ARIAS Meeting in Palm Beach, Florida, and the Fall 2006 ARIAS Meeting in New York City.
 He has been quoted in various trade publications and written several articles, including:

 - “Construction Defects and ‘The Space Between,’” co-author, Insurance Law360, May 2014.